thulasi29n/aws_eCommerce-Project/README.md

-# aws-system-manager-SNS-Automation of Security Agent Installation
+# AWS-MVP-eCommerce-Application
 Project title:
-Implementation of a set of EC2 instances using Terraform and AWS Systems Manager configuration with Amazon Simple Notification Service for automated installation of security officers
+Implementation of an E-Commerce System on AWS in an automated way using Terraform and Ansible

 High-level Solution:
-In this project,as a DevSecOps Engineer I deployed a set of EC2 instances and infrastructure in an automated way using Terraform (infrastructure as code - IaC).
-Also, it was necessary to install a specific security agent on all these instances in an automated way.
+In this project, I worked as Cloud Engineer using DevOps, where I created and implemented an e-Commerce MVP (Minimum Viable Product) on AWS in less than 4 hours and in an automated way using Terraform and Ansible (Infrastructure as Code – IaC).

-Once I provisioned the infrastructure, AWS System Manager and its component Command Run were used to install the security agents in an automated way.
-I used the Amazon Simple Notification Service – SNS to send an email informing the whole process status.
+I provisioned the infrastructure in an automated way using Terraform and Ansible to automate the below
+1. Configuration Management
+2. Software Installation
+3. Package Management of the EC2 instances.

+In addition to above, Magento, PHP, MySQL, and Redis has been used to accomplish the project requirement.
 ######################################################################################
 Flow of Steps: